microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 curl https://start.spring.io/starter.tgz -d dependencies=web,cloud-eureka,cloud-config-client -d baseDir=spring-cloud-microservice | tar -xzvf -
 ```

-> This time, we add the `Eureka Discovery Client` and the `Config Client` Spring Boot starters, which will respectively automatically trigger the use of Eureka and the Spring Cloud Config Server.
+> This time, we add the `Eureka Discovery Client` and the `Config Client` Spring Boot starters, which will respectively automatically trigger the use of Spring Cloud Service Registry and the Spring Cloud Config Server.

 ## Add a "cloud" Maven profile

-In order to securely connect to Azure Spring Cloud services (Eureka and Spring Cloud Config), we need to add a specific Maven dependency.
+In order to securely connect to Azure Spring Cloud services (Spring Cloud Service Registry and Spring Cloud Config), we need to add a specific Maven dependency.
 We will add in a specific Maven profile, so it doesn't pollute the rest of the application.

 At the end of the application's `pom.xml` file (just before the closing `</project>` XML node), add the following code: